kunalashar25/learn-javascript/README.md

 If you're new to Javascript world then start learning the fundamentals first as this will act as the building block for the overall language understanding.

 -   Pick a topic from `fundamentals`, Understand the topic and practice a sample problem.
--   Move to `Assignment` to solve an assignment on the same topic.
+-   Move to `assignment` to solve an assignment on the same topic.
 -   Repeat this steps for all the sections/topics present inside fundamentals.
 -   At the end of each section, Move to `challenges` and try to complete all the challanges for that section.